History of the Bull Terrier

 James Hinks combined Dalmations with the Bull Terrier (BT) sometime in the 1860s.
 After dogfighting was outlawed, fans of the Bull and Terrier began to use them in competition with other dogs for show and aesthetic appeal.
 As a result, a breed of all-white canines was developed and named the Bull Terrier.

 The all-white BTs enjoyed great success in the ring and quickly gained the interest of many people.
 They soon became a style statement for men searching for a handsome, rough, and manly dog to accompany them.

 Recognition By The AKC

 The Bull Terrier’s characteristic head shape began to develop via extra breeding.
-The all-white strain was crossed with Staffordshire Bull Terriers at some point in the early 1900s to add various colors.
+The all-white strain was crossed with Staffordshire Bull Terriers in the early 1900s to add various colors.

 Ted Lyon and others introduced other colors in the early 20th century using Staffordshire Bull Terriers since the all-white breed had medical issues.
 In 1936, the AKC acknowledged white and colored Bull Terriers as a distinct breed.
 Although brindle is the favored color (besides white), different hues are acceptable.

 The Bull Terrier Club of America is the official AKC Parent Club for the breed.
-Bull Terriers were recognized by the AKC in 1885 and have been American favorites ever since.
+The AKC recognized Bull Terriers in 1885, and they have been American favorites ever since.
 The BT is part of the Terrier Group.
 In 2021, the breed was 61st in AKC’s most popular breeds.

 Assertive, funny, and energetic are good words to describe the Bull Terrier’s personality and demeanor.
 These dogs are thought to have very high amounts of activity and be slightly naughty, like cats.